corybhowmik/corybhowmik.github.io/README.md

 ## Posters & Talks
 1. I Berthomieux, K Davis, AC Bhowmik & G Fuligni.
 Flipping the script - A teach-in on the intersection of mental health and homelessness.
 NYU Langone Health, 2022.
 2. AC Bhowmik.
 Understanding mental health programs in schools: How educational interventions are trying to reduce depression and anxiety, especially for marginalized folx.
 Harvard Graduate School of Education, 2020.
-3. AC Bhowmik.
-On the association between hearing loss and depression: How auditory disabilities can stimulate mental health issues and cognitive decline.
-Columbia Biomedical Engineering, 2020.
-4. AC Bhowmik & A Atkins.
+3. AC Bhowmik & A Atkins.
 Assessing implicit bias in sexuality using Python and R modeling.
 Harvard Graduate School of Education, 2020.
-5. AC Bhowmik, C Nwabugwu.
-Convolutional neural networks in Watson Health Imaging products.
-IBM Research, 2018.
-6. AC Bhowmik, E Brown.
+4. AC Bhowmik & E Brown.
 Classification of anesthetic states in patients using Kalman filtering and support vector machines.
 Stanford Symposia of Undergraduate Research and Public Service (SURPS), 2018.
-7. AC Bhowmik, B Belotserkovskii, & P Hanawalt.
+5. AC Bhowmik, B Belotserkovskii, & P Hanawalt.
 On the role of PNA:DNA hybrid length in transcription blockage and scheduled DNA excision pathways.
 Stanford Symposia of Undergraduate Research and Public Service (SURPS), 2016.
-8. AC Bhowmik, B Belotserkovskii, & P Hanawalt.
+6. AC Bhowmik, B Belotserkovskii, & P Hanawalt.
 On the role of PNA:DNA hybrid length in transcription blockage and scheduled DNA excision pathways.
 Stanford Summer Research Symposium in Biology, 2016.
-9. AC Bhowmik, B Belotserkovskii, & P Hanawalt.
+7. AC Bhowmik, B Belotserkovskii, & P Hanawalt.
 On the role of the nontemplate strand in RNA polymerase’s traversal of single-strand breaks.
 Stanford Summer Research Symposium in Biology, 2015.